 - Check the fundi, including looking for papilloedema.

 - ACTH will be very markedly elevated.
+The cutoff is controversial but a level of >500 ng/L plus progressive elevations of ACTH has been proposed.
+ACTH should be measured at 8 am prior to routine steroid administration.
 One study found that a plasma ACTH concentration above 154 pmol/L occurred only in the subjects with Nelson's syndrome.
 The ACTH response to CRH is also enhanced but this is not necessary for diagnosis.

 - Thyroxine levels may be low and thyroid-stimulating hormone (TSH) will also be low.

-- Gonadotropins and sex hormones may be low.
-In children growth hormone should be measured.
+- Gonadotrophins and sex hormones may be low.
+In children, growth hormone should be measured.

-- Prolactin may well be elevated but not as high as in a prolactin-producing tumour.
+- Prolactin may be elevated but not as high as in a prolactin-producing tumour.

 - Formal perimetry is required for visual fields.